mediabots/Install-Windows-Server-through-VMware-ESXi/README.md

 From there you can choose to install ESXi.
 [Remember- server re-installation would take 45 to 60 minutes]

 Every server comes with an IP(ipv4) address.
-So, when installation of ESXi is finished, one can access WMware ESXI web interface, simply through a web browser.
+So, when installation of ESXi is finished, one can access the server on WMware ESXI web interface, simply through a web browser.

 Just open